Emerging technologies: Augmented reality

 This type of technology where digital graphics are loaded onto live footage has been around since the 20th century, but thanks to the arrival of more powerful computing hardware and the implementation of open source, this technology has been able to do things that we never thought were possible.
 Some ways in which we have used this technology can be through apps such as Pokémon Go, Snapchat and Instagram filters and other apps that create fictional things in real objects.

 Multi-use rockets

-This technology can be attributed to Elon Musk and the space company SpaceX, where instead of creating single use rockets that have no purpose after their launch, they are now able to land safely in a pre-specified place where they can recover them and use them again in later launches.
-This technology is believed to be one of the most important factors for the future of space travel, making it more accessible and also less polluting for the environment..
+Reusable rockets, in contrast to single use rockets that are disposed after launch, are able to propulsively land safely in a pre-specified place where they are recovered to be used again in later launches.
+Early prototypes include the McDonnell Douglas DC-X tested in the 1990s, but the company SpaceX was the first to use propulsive reusability on the first stage of an operational orbital launch vehicle, the Falcon 9, in the 2010s.
+SpaceX is also developing a fully reusable rocket known as Starship.
+Other entities developing reusable rockets include Blue Origin and Rocket Lab.